H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 The developed model demonstrates excellent potential in classifying malaria infections from blood smear images with high accuracy.
 With a test accuracy of 95.6%, the model effectively differentiates between parasitized and uninfected samples.
 The high sensitivity and specificity achieved shows that this model could serve as a valuable tool in aiding medical professionals to quickly and accurately diagnose malaria, thereby facilitating timely and appropriate treatment interventions hence saving lives.

-Future enhancements could include model optimization to further reduce false negatives and the integration of this model into a real-time diagnostic tool for use in medical facilities, particularly in malaria-endemic regions.
+Future enhancements could include model optimization to further reduce false negatives and the integration of this model into a real-time diagnostic tool for use in medical facilities, particularly in Malaria-endemic regions.